First Lady Barbara Bush Leaves Husband George H.W. Bush In Charge Of Her Estate

 Other Bush family members marked Barbara Bush’s birthday by doing one of her favorite things, and that is reading to children who are patients at The Barbara Bush Children’s Hospital at Maine Medical Center.
 Margaret Bush, her daughter-in-law, celebrated the day at the children’s hospital with a big birthday cake and a reading of some Dr. Seuss.

 Later in the evening, the family had a quiet, private dinner at the Bush Kennebunkport compound as they anticipated the 94th birthday of George H.W.
-Bush also this month.
+Bush, which is also this month.

 President George H.W.
 Bush and First Lady Barbara Bush were married for 73 years and made Houston, Texas their home base.
-Barbara Bush had fourteen grandchildren and seven great-grandchildren.
+Barbara Bush had 14 grandchildren and seven great-grandchildren.